Derek Tran: Political positions

 Sara Jacobs (left) and Tran meet with service members at Naval Station Guantanamo Bay.

 Abortion

 While campaigning, Tran considered abortion to be a "number one issue" in his district.
-He supported nationwide avaliability of fertility treatments such as to in vitro fertilization, claiming that fighting for reproductive rights was crucial.
+He supported nationwide availability of fertility treatments such as to in vitro fertilization, claiming that fighting for reproductive rights was crucial.
 Tran also stated he would vote for abortion rights at the federal level and for funding Planned Parenthood.

 Crime

 During his 2024 campaign, Tran expressed support for 2024 California Proposition 36, known as "The Homelessness, Drug Addiction, and Theft Reduction Act".

 Economic policy

 He expressed support for protecting Medicare and Social Security.
 He also advocated for increasing federal funding for affordable housing initiatives by expanding the Low-Income Housing Tax Credit and building more housing units through public–private partnerships.

 Immigration

 Tran has criticized the Republican Party's stance on immigration, stating that mass deportations are inhumane.
 He advocated for comprehensive immigration reform such as prioritizing border security through technology and officer training, modernizing asylum procedures, and providing a path to citizenship for productive undocumented immigrants.
 He also stated that he would reintroduce the bipartisan border security bill.
 In 2025, Tran received attention as one of 46 House Democrats who broke from their party in voting for the Laken Riley Act, which enforced the detention of undocumented immigrants accused of theft-related crimes.
 Later, in June, the Vietnamese immigrant rights group VietRISE criticized Tran for voting for a resolution that expressed gratitude to members of law enforcement, including ICE, instead of opposing ICE's presence in Little Saigon.